IanMulvany/2015-09-oxford-xml-summer-school/oss-revolutions-in-publishing.md

 #### What’s the relationship between the paper, and data?

-It’s obvious to say this, but the data that research is built on is an integral part of the scientific process.
 A fair criticism of current publishing workflows is that publishers force authors to reduce much of their raw data into the form of graphics or images, and then to compress these images into low resolution versions for inclusion in a manuscript.
 The reader wants to get the underlying data, but has to go through a lot of hoops to get it.

 - It’s one component of a research object!